Lactate Threshold Training: The Definitive Guide

-Lactate threshold interval training involves completing a series of intervals at an intensity corresponding with your lactate threshold intensity.
-The intervals are separated by short recoveries – just long enough to maintain the work interval.
+Lactate threshold interval training involves completing a series of intervals at an intensity corresponding with your LT2.
+The intervals are separated by short recoveries – ideally these are just long enough to maintain the intensity of the work interval.

-As mentioned earlier, the main benefit from using this intensity of training is to improve your lactate threshold.
-And as we know that is strongly linked to endurance exercise.
+As mentioned earlier, the main benefit from using this intensity is to improve your lactate threshold and consequently, your endurance exercise performance.

 Here the intensity can range from slightly below, to slightly above threshold intensity:

-- 91-105% of FTP, or lactate threshold power – depending on whether you’re using FTP or lactate threshold.
+- 91-105% of FTP, or LT power – depending on whether you’re using FTP or lactate threshold.

 - 95-105% of your threshold heart rate.